homalg-project/HomalgProject.jl/docs/src/examples.md

 true

 julia> coker_shv = CokernelObject( ψ )
-GAP: <A zero object in The Serre quotient category of The category of graded left f.p. modules over Q[x,y] (with weights [ 1, 1 ]) by test function with name: #1>
+GAP: <A zero object in The Serre quotient category of The category of graded left f.p. modules over Q[x,y] (with weights [ 1, 1 ]) by test function with name: is_artinian>

 julia> IsZero( coker_shv )
 true

 julia> ϵ = ApplyFunctor( Sh, ι )
-GAP: <A morphism in The Serre quotient category of The category of graded left f.p. modules over Q[x,y] (with weights [ 1, 1 ]) by test function with name: #1>
+GAP: <A morphism in The Serre quotient category of The category of graded left f.p. modules over Q[x,y] (with weights [ 1, 1 ]) by test function with name: is_artinian>

 julia> IsIsomorphism( ϵ )
 true